Objectives and Content

 Compulsory Assignments and Attendance

-Mandatory written exercises (valid for six following semester).
+Mandatory written exercises (valid for five following semesters).

 Compulsory work must be submitted within the given deadlines for the course.
 Approval of the compulsory work is necessary to get admittance to the written exam.